Skip to content

 Geographic Reality Check

 Let’s be honest.
-Where you live affects what you pay and what’s available.
-In major cities, you’ve got plenty of choice but higher prices.
-In regional areas, you might have fewer options but lower costs.
+Where you live affects what’s available to you.
+In major cities, you’ve got plenty of choice.
+In regional areas, you might have fewer options.
 In remote areas?
-Good luck finding a physio at all.
+Finding accessible physio can be genuinely challenging.

 Mobile Physio’s Geographic Advantage

 This is where mobile services really shine.
-HealthNextDoor provides consistent pricing across Australia, which means:
+HealthNextDoor provides consistent quality care across Australia, which means:

 • Regional communities get access to specialist services